melles1991/usecuewebsite/portfolio/index.md

 ---

-De nieuwe website van dit bedrijf is sterk door zijn eenvoud.
-De site is uiteraard responsive en heeft een simpele consequent doorgevoerde vormgeving.
-Voor de techniek is gekozen voor Jekyll i.c.m. het CMS van CloudCannon.
+The new website of this company is 'less and more'.
+The site is responsive and has a simple yet consistent design.
+The site is powered by Jekyll in combination with the CloudCannon CMS.